A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ardiac} auscultation, \ie listening and interpreting the heart sound, is an indispensable and critical part for the clinical examination of the patient~\cite{alam2010cardiac}.
-As a low-cost and non-invasive examination, cardiac auscultation is invaluable for the presence of a heart disease and providing an estimate of its severity, evolution, and prognosis~\cite{hanna2002history}.
-Accurate cardiac auscultation may determine whether more expensive examination should be planed~\cite{hanna2002history}.
+\IEEEPARstart{C}{ardiac} auscultation, \ie listening to and interpreting the heart sound, is an indispensable and critical part of the clinical examination of the patient~\cite{alam2010cardiac}.
+As a low-cost and non-invasive examination, cardiac auscultation is invaluable for detecting a heart disease and providing an estimate of its severity, evolution, and prognosis~\cite{hanna2002history}.
+Accurate cardiac auscultation may determine whether a more expensive and throughout examination should be conducted~\cite{hanna2002history}.
 Nevertheless, due to difficulties in diagnosing diastolic murmurs, the overall sensitivity of cardiac auscultation is poor (\ie ranging from 0.21 to 1.00)~\cite{alam2010cardiac}.
-Moreover, cardiac auscultation depends on the physician's skills which have been shown decreased over time~\cite{noor2013heart}.
-Poor cardiac auscultation skills may miss significant pathology, causing worsening condition, and may over diagnose pathology, leading to inappropriate referral for expensive echocardiography~\cite{alam2010cardiac}.
+Poor cardiac auscultation skills may either overlook significant pathology, causing deteriorating condition, or overdiagnose pathology, leading to inappropriate referral for expensive echocardiography~\cite{alam2010cardiac}.

-To solve the above problem of cardiac auscultation, classic machine learning (ML) has been widely used for automated heart sound analysis, including denoising, segmentation, and classification.
-For instance, noisy audio clips were detected by support vector machines (SVMs)~\cite{tang2021quality}, hidden markov models (HMMs) were used for heart sound segmentation~\cite{rabiner1989tutorial}, and classifiers like SVMs and decision trees were applied to heart sound classification~\cite{whitaker2017combining,langley2017heart}.
-Classic machine learning often takes acoustic features as the input, while selecting useful features needs lots of human efforts.
-Additionally, classic machine learning usually performs very well on small-scale data, nevertheless, model performance on big data has been a bottleneck of classic machine learning.
+To tackle the above problems of cardiac auscultation, classic machine learning (ML) has been widely used for automated heart sound analysis, including denoising, segmentation, and classification.
+For instance, support vector machines (SVMs) have been employed to detect noisy audio clips~\cite{tang2021quality}, and hidden Markov models (HMMs) have been used for heart sound segmentation~\cite{rabiner1989tutorial}.
+Classifiers like SVMs and decision trees have been applied to heart sound classification~\cite{whitaker2017combining,langley2017heart}.
+They often take hand-crafted acoustic features as the input, however, human knowledge is required for manually selecting features.
+Additionally, classic ML tends to excel in small-scale data, whereas its performance on large-scale datasets has remained a bottleneck.